Action-Packed Holiday | Rhodes to Rhodes Itinerary

 - Chrysospillia (aka Golden Cave) set on a steep high rock

-Today you’ll arrive at Milos, a volcanic island filled with colorful landscapes and unusual rock formations.
-The famous Venus de Milo (now in the Louvre) was discovered here.
+Today, you’ll arrive at Milos, a volcanic island filled with colorful landscapes and unusual rock formations.
+Particularly worth noting is the fact that archeologists discovered the famous Venus de Milo (now in the Louvre) in the area.
 There are more than 70 fabulous beaches on the island and its offshore islets.
-You may want to have a beach day or choose from various activities.
+You may also want to have a beach day or choose from various activities in your Rhodes to Rhodes itinerary.

-- Take a half-day geo walk and see the island’s geology and volcanic origin.
+- Take a half-day walk and see the island’s geology and volcanic origin.

 - Visit the Milos Mining Museum

 Arrive in Polyaigos/Kimolos.
 These islands are close to one another, so you and your Captain can choose where to spend the day.
-Uninhabited Polýaigos, part of the community of Kimolos, would be a quieter option, and Kimolos provides more sightseeing.
+Polýaigos, part of the community of Kimolos, would be a quieter option.
+Moreover, Kimolos offers a lot of sightseeing options in your itinerary.

 Kimolos’ silvery-grey rocks stand in beautiful contrast to the azure sea surrounding this lovely island.
-Chorio is the main town.
-Chorio’s homes are covered with the typical Greek island whitewash, domed roofs, and bright blue doors.
+Chorio is the island’s main town.
+Remarkably, the typical Greek island whitewash, domed roofs, and bright blue doors adorn Chorio’s homes.

 Polyaigos and Kimolos places to see and things to do:

-- Archaeological Museum, which showcases the history of Kimolos.
+- The Museum: It showcases the history of Kimolos.

-- Folk and Maritime Museum.
-The museum has a wide array of cultural artifacts related to the heritage and history of Kimolos.
+- Folk and Maritime Museum: It has a wide array of cultural artifacts related to the heritage and history of Kimolos.

-- The port town of Psathi.
-It has a tiny beach to the right of the port.
-You can swim and relax in the sun, visit the small souvenir shops near the port, or have coffee and drinks at the little tavernas.
+- The port town of Psathi: It has a tiny beach to the right of the port.

-- Goupa is located near Psathi.
-It is a small fishing port on the coast below Chorio, where there are excellent fishing and snorkeling.
+- Goupa near Psathi: It is a small fishing port on the coast below Chorio.
+While there, you’ll find excellent fishing and snorkeling spots.

-- Hiking one of ten trails that criss-cross the island
+- Hike one of 10 trails that crisscross the island.

-- Meeting people from all over the world on a bar crawl.
-There are six bars on the island, and this tour takes you to them.
+- Meet people from other countries on a bar crawl.
+The island has six bars, and this tour takes you to them.

-- Hitting the beach.
+- Visit the beach.
 Some of the most stunning beaches are on Ios.
-Mylopotas Beach, the most popular beach in Ios, regularly ranks in polls as one of the “Top 10 Beaches in Europe”.
+Certainly worth visiting is Mylopotas Beach.
+This famous beach in Ios regularly ranks in polls as one of the “Top 10 Beaches in Europe.”

-Clear blue waters, mysterious caves, scenic landscapes, and secluded beaches.
-All come together to create Amorgos, a true gem of the Cyclades.
+The island has clear blue waters, mysterious caves, scenic landscapes, and secluded beaches.
+Amorgos is a true gem of the Cyclades in your Rhodes to Rhodes itinerary.

-The Monastery of Hozoviotissa is a must-see.
-In fact, this whitewashed beauty is perched 300 meters above the sea on a cliffside.
+In particular, the Monastery of Hozoviotissa is a must-see.
+This whitewashed beauty rises 300 meters above the sea on a cliffside.
 It overlooks the Aegean Sea and offers breathtaking views to the east.

 - Agia Anna Beach